Al0den/notion.nvim/README.md

 By default, the plugin simply wont do anything.
 Call the `:NotionSetup` function to initialise the plugin and enable it's features.

-The simplest of use is the `NotionMenu` (`require"notion".openMenu()`), which opens a menu will all upcomings events.
+The simplest of use is the `Notion` (`require"notion".openMenu()`), which opens a menu will all upcomings events.
 However, a lot of functions are exposed through the `notions.components` file.

 ```lua
 -- keymaps.lua